-Parma Ham is a artist and DJ that lives and works in London.
-Since 2014 they have been a freelance producer collaborating with the Serpentine Galleries.
+Parma Ham (they/them) is an artist, curator, musician, and DJ based in London.
+Since 2014 they have been a producer with the Serpentine Galleries.

 Ham is a proponent of goth, industrial and dark techno music.
-They hold a DJ residency at Torture Garden and run their own event Wraith by programming subversive performance, music and fashion.
+They hold a DJ residency at Torture Garden, and run their own event Wraith by programming subversive performance, music and fashion.
+Alongside Wraith, Ham edits the annual magazine Inertia which focuses on performance, ritual and nightlife.
 They have recently played at Memento Mori (New York), Soft Leather (LA), WHOREDOM (Paris), Ritual (Rome), Wave Gottik Treffen (Leipzig) and Sin Ethics (Tel Aviv).
 Last year they supported Boy George, Nitzer Ebb, and Marc Almond; as well as scoring the music for the Comme Des Garcons Fall runway show in Paris.

-In October 2019, Ham began Nullo which is the collaboration with their partner Salvia.
+In October 2019, Ham began Nullo which is the collaboration with Salvia.
 This design project launched via a runway show with a collection of surreal sex toys and fetishwear based on transhuman bodily augmentation and mutation, the project has since manifested through VR, performance and sculpture.
-Ham is individually represented by Anti Clone Gallery, their silicone based work takes the form of canvases, and design objects such as lamps and tables; the objects intersect organic forms with the manmade.
+Ham is individually represented by Anti Clone Gallery, their silicone based work takes the form of canvases, and design objects such as lamps and tables; with objects that intersect organic forms with the manmade.